10 Best Lower Back Machine Exercises to Strengthen and Protect Your Back

 2. Reverse Hyperextension

-The reverse hyperextension is an exercise that targets the lower back muscles, particularly the erector spinae.
-It’s a multipurpose workout that can also be used to strengthen the hamstrings, glutes, and hip flexors.
-It is a low-impact exercise that is good for people with a weak back.
+The reverse hyperextension (RHE) or Leg extension is an exercise that targets the lower back muscles, particularly the erector spinae.
+It’s a multipurpose workout that can also strengthen the hamstrings,ย glutes, and hip flexors.
+It is low-impact and good for people with weak backs.

 Reverse Hyperextension